 These noun worksheets and activities can make teaching parts of speech a little more fun!
-To be perfectly honest, parts of speech is not my favorite thing to teach.
+To be honest, parts of speech are not my favorite thing to teach.
 It doesn’t even make my top ten list.
-However, it’s still a part of our language arts standards, so it’s not something I can skip or ignore.
+However, it’s a part of our language arts standards, so it’s not something I can skip or ignore.
 Instead, I’ve tried to make the best of grammar instruction by creating 3rd grade noun worksheets and lessons that students will find fun and engaging.
 In this post, I’ve shared some of my favorite ways to teach nouns through my Noun Unit.

 In this post:

 - Possessive Nouns

 I begin by teaching students to identify nouns with these engaging noun worksheets.
 Yes, students have been learning about nouns since kindergarten, but I’ve always needed to reteach this skill.
 A quick and easy review lesson is to give students a picture and have them brainstorm a list of nouns that can be found in the picture.
 Students love the open-ended aspect of this lesson.

 Another fun and no prep noun worksheet is similar to the board game Scattagories.
 Students try to fill in each space on a table with a noun from the category indicated on the rows that begins with a letter in the columns.
 It’s fun and encourages creative thinking while reviewing nouns.

 After students review nouns, I introduce plural nouns with these plural noun worksheets.
 This is not the first time students have worked with plural nouns, but they do need intentional instruction.
 I like to begin with a broad overview of spelling patterns for plural nouns.
 Students complete a cut-and-paste activity where they brainstorm examples of different types of plural nouns, including irregular nouns.